Curtain going up on the exciting Out of the Box Theatre Company!

 It’s special and different from any theatre company in the country.
 As the name might suggest, Out of the Box is outside the box of theatrical tradition and convention.

 Our mission is special…It’s a mission with a cause…And it’s for seniors…Artists and Patrons…Like no other company in NYC!

 Our purpose is different…It sets us apart from all the rest!

-To provide opportunity and freedom for artists to work outside the restrictions of age, race sex and disability and inside the sphere of passion
+To provide opportunity and freedom for artists to work outside the restrictions of age, race, sexual orientation and disability and inside the sphere of passion:

 Our vision for the future moves forward…step by step!

 Breathing new life into theater works that have lived a long time is only one part of the equation for the Out of the Box Theatre Company.
 The other part is allowing actors who have lived a long time to bring the passions and talents gained by their unique experience to roles they may never have had a chance to play before.